primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 You will see a modal like the one pictured below.
 Here, you have two options.
 The first option is to simply create a case by clicking the "CREATE CASE" button.
-However, you can also check to see if a case already exists for a child by running a search. \(Note that which fields are searchable or un-searchable will depend on your configuration\).
-To run a search, simply type your search query into the search box and click the "SEARCH" button.
+However, you can also check to see if a case already exists for a child by running a search. \(For a list of fields that are searchable, read the "Quick Search" section.\) To run a search, simply type your search query into the search box and click the "SEARCH" button.
 This will take you to a search results page.
 If no search results appear, you can just create a case by clicking on the "NEW CASE" button again on the search screen.

 ![](/img/image92.png)